ASCENSION OF OUR LORD

 Stop holding on to Me, for I have not yet ascended to the Father.
 But go to My brothers and tell them, ‘I am going to My Father and your Father, to My God and your God.’”
 (John 20:17)

 The key to activating the power of Jesus’ ascension in our own lives is, dear People of God, perfectly simple -- as unquestioning Mary Magdalen found – namely obedience to Jesus the Risen Lord, and to His Spirit in Mother Church and in our Catholic and Christian conscience!!
-And that requirement of obedience to Jesus is the ultimate reason for the world’s hatred of Him: for despite the fact of His sovereign love for us, and the eternal salvation He offers us, it all -- of its very nature -- involves and demands our obedience; and human pride is at the root of all our sinfulness.
+And that requirement of obedience to Jesus is the ultimate reason for the world’s hatred of Him: for despite the fact of His sovereign love for us, and the eternal salvation He offers us, it all -- of its very nature -- involves and demands our obedience; and human pride is at the root of all our sinfulness and weakness.

 Behold I am sending the promise of My Father upon you, stay in the city until you are clothed with power from on high.
 (Luke 24:49)